-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.From ride-hailing to autonomous vehicles “new mobility” services are an exciting time for transport but will the mobility revolution benefit everyone?
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.From ride-hailing to autonomous vehicles “new mobility” services are an exciting time for transport but will the mobility revolution benefit everyone?

 More than 300 new bike-share services were launched worldwide last year.
 Ride-hailing services such as Uber and Didi Chuxing together provide more than 45 million rides a day.
 Electric scooters are accounting for more short trips in the places where they’re available and drones and autonomous vehicles are getting better every day.